 Path to improved health

 Pregnancies with multiples have become more common.
 There are three major factors that can increase your chance of multiples.
 The first is if it runs in your or your spouse’s family.
 The second is if you are over the age of 30.
 The third is if you get pregnant from fertility treatment.
 This includes medicine and/or procedures.
 In vitro fertilization (IVF) increases your risk the most.
 With IVF, multiple embryos are fertilized in a lab, then inserted into a woman’s uterus.
-A minor factor that can increase your risk of multiples is having a high body mass index (BMI).
-If you have given birth before, it also increases your risk of getting pregnant with multiples.
+A pregnancy with multiples is hardly a surprise when undergoing fertility treatments.
+Another minor factor that can increase your risk of multiples is having a high body mass index (BMI).
+Having given birth before also increases your risk of getting pregnant with multiples.

 Your doctor can diagnose if you are pregnant with multiples.
-They can do this with an ultrasound.
-They also can listen to the fetal heartbeats.
+He or she can do this with an ultrasound.
+Your doctor also can listen to the fetal heartbeats.
 You or your doctor may notice early signs that could suggest multiples.
 These include:

 Things to consider